Being a new blogger is exciting, overwhelming and about 50 emotions in between.

-With that being said, our 2nd theme-of-the-week, aptly named “Fuck Perfection” was born!
+With that being said, our 2nd theme, aptly named “Fuck Perfection” was born!

 In our continued pursuit to innovate the content we produce on this blog, we decided to try something new.
-To be more specific, a theme based bi-weekly series!
+To be more specific, a theme based bi-monthly series!